ethangk/Conroy/README.md

 A method for performing distributed computing through the browser.
 This was made in 24 hours in a hackathon for the EF selection weekend, and as such, the code is pretty messy.
 Hopefully I'll get around to cleaning up it up at some point.<br /><br />

+The basic idea behind the project is the leader defining a 'map' function and a 'reduce' function, with specified inputs.
+The inputs will then be farmed out to any 'workers' who have the computation URL open.
+When work is received, WebWorkers will be spawned to perform the computations in the background, and when their particular computation is complete, they'll send the result to the sever.
+When the work is complete, the server passes the results back to the 'leader'.